Urigo/merge-graphql-schemas/README.md

 #### Warning

 If you are using `graphqlHTTP` you don't need to separate the resolver into `Query/Mutation/Subscrition`, otherwise it won't work.
-The resolvers should like like the following:
+The resolvers should look like the following:

 ```js